eclipse-edc/Connector/extensions/sql/transfer-process-store/sql_tps_proposal.md

 }
 ```

-The `skip locked` statement will prevent any subsequent processes from blocking.
-It will most closely mimic the
-behaviour of the `lease`.

-_Nota bene: this locks a row until the transaction is completed, see [below](#open-questions) for details._
+Ideally, the implementation of the `Lease` mechanism is kept generic, so that it can be re-used in other situations,
+such as the SQL-`ContractNegotiationStore`.

 #### `create`

-inserts a new TP into the database by first inserting the `DataRequest`, obtaining it's ID and then creating
+inserts a new TP into the database by first creating the `TransferProcess`, and using its ID to create the `DataRequest`
-the `TransferProcess` entry.
+entry with the FK referencing `transfer_process` to enable `ON DELETE CASCADE`.

 ```sql
 --must be done in the same transaction: